u7javed/Transformer-Multi-Language-Translator/README.md

 # Transformer Multi-Language-Translator
 A multi-langauge translator that utilizes the transformer neural network model from the paper titled **Attention Is All You Need**.

+## Model

+The Transformer model can be split into to main components, the encoder and the decoder.

+### Encoder
+The input is embedded using nn.Embedding to create an embedding vector to uniquely represent each word as well as closely relate similar words.
+Position encoding encodes a token based on the position it has in a sequence.
+The encoder outputs a sequence of context vectors.
+Unlike the RNN where the token being read is only influenced by the hiddens states of previous tokens, in the transformer model, each token is influenced by all tokens in the sequence.
+The transformer model in the original paper uses static embedding while current and state-of-the-art transformer NLP models such as BERT use dynamic or learnable positional embeddings.
+As such, we will use learnable position embeddings.
+After the input sequence is embedded, it is passed through the Multi-Head Attention layer, which is the promiment aspect of a transformer model.
+Multiheaded attention takes in a value, key, and query.
+The Query and key are multiplied and scaled before their product is multiplied by the value.
+This is known as Scaled Dot-Product Attention as seen in the Diagram Below.

+{multihead attention}

+Multi-Headed attention are multiple scaled dot-product attention layers stacked upon each other and concatenated, then passed through a dense layer.
+Multi-Headed attention allows the transformer model to jointly deal with multiple subspace representations from different positioned tokens.

+### Decoder
+The Decoder takes in the target value and applies token and positional encoding to it aswell.
+The decoder also contains a Multi-Head Attention layer, however the scaled dot-production attention layer in the Multi-Head Attention masks out all values that the softmax activation deems unnecessary or illegal, hence the name Masked Multi-Head Attention Layer.
+The output of the MMHAL is the query for the next regular Multi-Headed Attention while the key and value are the outputs from the encoder (encoded inputs).
+The decoder then passes the result through a Feed Forward Layer and then a classification Dense network for final predictions

 ## Training

 ### Organization of Data